AlanVek/Remote/README.md

 6. Done!
 Now you can use Remote.

 # Special considerations
-After the instructions, the terminal will display IP:Port to which the user must connect using any web browser.
+After the instructions, the terminal will display network and IP:Port to which the user must connect using any web browser.
 Both phone and computer must be connected to the same network.
 ****************************************************************
 To enter text, the user must write it in the text-input slot and press "Send".